When is the best time to go whitewater rafting in Colorado?

 The answer isn’t necessarily that simple though.
 A few factors come into play while considering this question.
 Your schedule may ultimately dictate when you plan your trip, but also be contemplating things like water flow, peak tourist season and weather.

 High, Medium and Low

 During the whitewater river rafting Colorado season the amount of water in the river constantly changes.
 In Colorado, good summer flows are dependent on the amount of snow in the high country (snowpack), and just as importantly how quickly it melts.
-As of now the snowpack for Colorado’s Upper Arkansas River Basin is at 115% of average, which means you will find world-class whitewater here this season.
+As of now the snowpack for Colorado’s Upper Arkansas River Basin is above average, which means you will find world-class whitewater here this season.